Aluminium hits 5-week low as exchange inventories surge

-LONDON: Aluminium prices fell to five-week lows on Monday as surging inventories in London Metal Exchange (LME) approved warehoues hit sentiment, while copper was supported by Chinese data showing a jump in new bank loans.
+LONDON: Aluminium prices fell to five-week lows on Monday as surging inventories in London Metal Exchange-approved warehouses hit sentiment, while copper was boosted by Chinese data showing a jump in new bank loans.

 “The headline rise in stocks triggered the selling in the aluminium market and some positive data from China is helping copper,” a metals trader said.